mananjhaveri/midas_iiitd_task_nlp/README.md

 ## Step 4: Resampling and/or Decomposition

 As we saw earlier, categories with count less than 25 are dropped.
-However, 25 still may seem less.
+However, 25 may still seem less.
 Resmapling is usually helpful to create similar samples for minority classes.

-From experience, up-sampling may have produce a favourable result in a scenario where minority class has, say, 3000 samples and it needs to be increased to 5000 samples.
+From experience, up-sampling may produce a favourable result in a scenario where minority class has, say, 3000 samples and it needs to be increased to 5000 samples.
 Going from 25 to even 500 is very likely to produce unfavourable results and introduce bias in the data.

 However, I still tried up-sampling using SMOTE.
-But, consistent to my hypothesis, the results were unfavourable, dropping the score by 15-20%.
+But consistent to my hypothesis, the results were unfavourable, dropping the score by 15-20%.

 Next, there's Decomposition.
-I have chose *MAX_FEATURES* as 10000, which also means 10000 columns.
+I chose *MAX_FEATURES* as 10000, which also means 10000 columns.
 That's huge.

 Even though models were training satisfactorily, I tried decomposition methods like *TruncatedSVD* and *NMF*.
 It helped to reduce dimension, save a few seconds in training but the model's performance was being compromised and 10000 columns wasn't taking forever.
-So, I chose to not add this step either to my final pipeline.
+So, I chose not to add this step either to my final pipeline.

 Find the compelete source code for Resampling in [src/resampling.py](https://github.com/mananjhaveri/midas_iiitd_task/resampling.py) and for Decomposition in [src/decompose.py](https://github.com/mananjhaveri/midas_iiitd_task/decompose.py).